Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![TAIL_SIZE](https://github.com/user-attachments/assets/11cd9ce3-a3be-48aa-8b05-54390accc0e0)

-To allow a tailed-bubble to be displayed on screen without issue, bubble's coordinates values must be set taking into account those additionnal 4 pixels.<BR>
+To allow a tailed-bubble to be displayed on screen without issue, bubble coordinates values must be set taking into account those additionnal 4 pixels.<BR>
 > [!WARNING]
 > Issue will occur if there are less than 4 pixels between the screen's **left** or **top** border and the tail.

-As a pict is worth a thousand words, let's have an insight on how it behaves if we set a bublle in the upper-left corner with not enough space from the edges to have its tail properly displayed.<BR>
+As a pict is worth a thousand words, let's have an insight on how it behaves if we set a bubble in the upper-left corner with not enough space from the edges to have its tail properly displayed.<BR>
-In the following tests, we will set different bubble's coordinates so it lacks 1 single from the screen border to allow tail to be fully displayed.<BR>
+In the following tests, we will set different bubble coordinates so it lacks 1 single from the screen border to allow tail to be fully displayed.<BR>
 Again we will test with both white (orange) and black backgrounds as it helps to understand what is drawn on screen.

 ![Bubble Tails_POS](https://github.com/user-attachments/assets/a0aae534-a37c-4f70-a027-0ea9ab890fd9)